Imaging Se diffusion across the FeSe/SrTiO$_3$ interface: Results

-\ptitle{EELS background \& Se -- Fig.\ 2} To identify the chemical composition of the interface we analyze the EELS measurement over a wide energy range covering Ti, Fe, Se, O, and Sr absorption edges.
-We average the absorption spectra along the (100) direction of the scan window and subtract a power law background, as shown in Figs.\ \ref{fig:fig2}(a-e).
-Figures\ \ref{fig:fig2}(f-j) show a sharp cutoff for Ti, O, and Sr above the top \TiO\ layer and for Fe below the \TiO\ layer, as expected for an atomically sharp interface.
-In contrast, we find that the Se intensity has no sharp cutoff but rather a pronounced tail below the top \TiO\ layer shown in Fig.\ \ref{fig:fig2}(j), suggesting that Se diffused into the STO substrate.
+\ptitle{EELS background \& Se -- Fig.\ 2} To identify the chemical composition of the interface, we analyze the EELS measurement over a wide energy range covering Ti, Fe, Se, O, and Sr absorption edges.
+We average the absorption spectra along the (100) direction of the scan window and subtract a power law background, as shown in Figs.\ \ref{fig:fig2}(a-e) (see also Appendix \ref{app:SeProfile} and Fig.\ \ref{fig:figSeEdge}).
+Figures\ \ref{fig:fig2}(f-j) show a resolution-limited cutoff for Ti, O, and Sr above the top \TiO\ layer and for Fe below the \TiO\ layer, as expected for an atomically sharp interface.
+In contrast, we find that the Se intensity has a longer tail below the top \TiO\ layer shown in Fig.\ \ref{fig:fig2}(j), suggesting that Se diffused into the STO substrate.
 This observation is confirmed in the energy-integrated linecuts, shown in Figs.\ \ref{fig:fig2}(k-o).
-The intensity drop of Ti, O above the topmost \TiO\ layer and Sr above the SrO layer is determined by the beam shape of the STEM probe (see Supplementary Information ~\cite{SI}).
-Similarly, the Fe linecut follows the same expected resolution-broadened intensity profile (black dotted line) and additionally shows a sharp drop just above the \TiO\ line.
+The intensity drop of Ti, O above the topmost \TiO\ layer and Sr above the SrO layer are determined by the beam shape of the STEM probe (see Appendix \ref{app:STEMres} and Fig.\ \ref{fig:figS1}).
+The Fe linecut follows the same expected resolution-limited intensity profile, dropping just above the \TiO\ line.
 However, the Se linecut deviates significantly from the expected profile and extends at higher intensities for several STO subsurface layers, indicating a significant concentration of Se below the top \TiO\ layer.

-\ptitle{Compare Se and Fe diffusion} We observe a strong contrast between Fe and Se diffusion, illustrated by the shaded regions under the respective curves in Figs.\ \ref{fig:fig2}(n-o).
-While the excess Fe signal below the Fe layer along the (00$\bar{1}$) direction is within the noise level, the extra Se, marked by the blue shaded area, is substantive.
-Importantly, the excess Fe -- if any -- resides entirely above the top \TiO\ line, however the Se diffuses deep into the subsurface layers of STO.
+\ptitle{Compare Se and Fe diffusion} The contrast between Se and Fe \textit{downward} diffusion is shown by the differing deviations of their measured linecuts from their expected resolution-broadened intensity profiles, in Figs.\ \ref{fig:fig2}(n-o).
+While the excess Fe signal below the Fe layer in Fig.\ \ref{fig:fig2}(n) is within the instrument broadening and noise level, the excess Se, marked by the blue shaded area in Fig.\ \ref{fig:fig2}(o), is significant and extends deep into the subsurface layer of STO.
+The Fe intensity peak \textit{above} the FeSe monolayer may indicate the presence of excess Fe that formed FeTe islands during the Te capping process, as previously suggested by Refs.\ \cite{HuYPRB2018, HuPRB2020}.